Hiatus

 About Hiatus

-Hiatus in Montréal has one clear verified distinction for planning purposes: Star Wine List recognition in 2026.
-That makes it a useful option to flag for diners who care about a wine-related signal, without needing to invent details about the menu, chef, price point, room, or service format.
+Hiatus in Montréal has Star Wine List recognition in 2026.
+That makes it a useful option to flag for diners who care about a wine-related signal.

-The verified basics are direct.
+The basics are direct.
 Hiatus is in Montréal, the dress code is smart casual, service includes weekday lunch windows plus dinner from Tuesday through Saturday.
-Beyond those facts and the Star Wine List recognition, specific cuisine, signature dishes, seating, prices, take-out or delivery details are not verified here, so first-time planning should rely on the venue's current channels for anything menu-specific.
+For cuisine, signature dishes, seating, prices, take-out or delivery details, first-time planning should rely on the venue's current channels for anything menu-specific.

-Choose it for the confirmed wine recognition, not for a checklist of famous dishes
+Choose it for the wine recognition, not for a checklist of famous dishes

-The strongest verified signal is Star Wine List recognition.
-That is enough to position Hiatus as a Montréal venue with a wine-related credential, but it should not be stretched into unverified claims about a full beverage program, pairings, cellar depth, or particular bottles.
-Since no signature dish or cuisine label is verified here, ordering decisions should start with the current menu at the venue.
+The strongest signal is Star Wine List recognition.
+That is enough to position Hiatus as a Montréal venue with a wine-related credential, without stretching it into claims about a full beverage program, pairings, cellar depth, or particular bottles.
+Ordering decisions should start with the current menu at the venue.

 That also shapes expectations.
-Hiatus is better described through its confirmed basics than through a fabricated concept: smart casual dress, Montréal location, lunch on weekdays, dinner Tuesday through Saturday, Star Wine List recognition in 2026.
+Hiatus is best described through its basics: smart casual dress, Montréal location, lunch on weekdays, dinner Tuesday through Saturday, Star Wine List recognition in 2026.
 For anything more specific, including menu format, dietary accommodations, group policies, or pricing, check directly with the venue.

 For broader Montréal planning, use Our full Montréal restaurants guide, plus Our full Montréal bars guide if drinks are part of the plan.
 Planning can also include Our full Montréal hotels guide, Our full Montréal wineries guide, Our full Montréal experiences guide.